carlgranfelt/netapp-bootcamp/README.md

 ## A. Trident with K8s (with CSI)

 The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
 The configure.sh will modify the environment by

 - Installing and creating a MetalLB configuration
 - Upgading k8s to 1.18
-- Initialize and configure a 2nd k8s cluster
+- Initialize and configure a 2nd k8s cluster (*pull this or modify to have rhel4 available to add to the 1st cluster*)
 - Install and configure Prometheus and Grafana dashboards
 - Install and configure Trident with an Operator